avenantsoftware/PingMaster/README.md

 The idea is to receive a message before they even ring the doorbell because they are detected on your wifi network.

-All you need to do is give these friends a static ip address in your router trough their phones/tablets mac address.
+All you need to do is give these friends a static ip address in your router from their phones/tablets mac address.